-- 16. Failure to adopt and publish a Statement of Licensing Policy means that the authority would not be complying with the Licensing Act 2003 and would leave any decisions made by the Licensing Authority open to challenge along with the potential to damage to its reputation. - 17.
-It should be noted that the policy, following on from consultation and if approved, can be challenged as with any decision made by the council.
-However, in order to minimise the risks of any legal challenge, the comments received during the public consultation will be given due consideration and these will be set out in the final report to the Licensing committee.
+15. Failure to adopt and publish a Statement of Licensing Policy means that the authority would not be complying with the Licensing Act 2003 and may leave any decisions made by the Licensing Authority open to a risk of challenge along with the potential of damage to its reputation.